Hypocisy/RPGCoreV3-Chinese-wiki/Passives:-Examples.md

-Directory: "./../passivetreemodule"
+Directory: "./../Passives"
-Module: PassiveTreeModule, LevelModule, SkillModule
+Module: Passives, Levels, Skills

 Owing the challenge of creating a proper passive tree, beneath you can find some selective examples serving specific purposes.
 It serves both as a repository, and as a reference for you to create your own assets.